ray-project/kuberay/apiserver/README.md

       image: kindest/node:v1.23.17@sha256:59c989ff8a517a93127d4a536e7014d28e235fb3529d9fba91b3951d461edfdb
     - role: worker
       image: kindest/node:v1.23.17@sha256:59c989ff8a517a93127d4a536e7014d28e235fb3529d9fba91b3951d461edfdb
+    EOF
     ```

 2. Deploy the KubeRay APIServer within the same cluster of KubeRay operator

     ```sh
     helm repo add kuberay https://ray-project.github.io/kuberay-helm/
-    helm -n ray-system install kuberay-apiserver kuberay/kuberay-apiserver
+    helm -n ray-system install kuberay-apiserver kuberay/kuberay-apiserver -n ray-system --create-namespace
     ```

 3. The APIServer expose service using `NodePort` by default.
 You can test access by your host and port, the default port is set to `31888`.
+The examples below assume a kind (localhost) deployment.
+If Kuberay API server is deployed on another type of cluster, you'll need to adjust the hostname to match your environment.

     ```sh
     curl localhost:31888